TechnoSparks/ts-binds/README.md

 **Modifications**
 - Update minmagisk to version 17.0
-- Uses the module directory to store configurations instead of `/data/ts-binds`
 - Rename `disable.txt` to `disable`
 - No longer output to log file.
 Parent process needs to manually pipe to a file
   - `service.sh` calls `tsbinds bind all` piped to the logfile in internal storage